-Imagine “Pat” Steedle, Riverton expressman, politician, Rotarian, song leader, former Boy Scout and what not, sitting in the darkness along a Pennsylvania highway in his X Y Z’s drying his clothes over a bonfires.
+Imagine “Pat” Steedle, Riverton expressman, politician, Rotarian, song leader, former Boy Scout and what not, sitting in the darkness along a Pennsylvania highway in his X Y Z’s drying his clothes over a bonfire.

 That is how the April 23, 1931 issue of The New Era recounted for its readers’ amusement an experience that George Steedle had with his moving van.
 Sandy Steedle sent us this great story about her great-grandfather, the subject of the feature article in this last newsletter, “Geo.
 D. Steedle moved millions with Steedle’s Express & Philburco buses.